 How you can get involved

-Your support is very important to us and there are so many ways you and your pupils can get involved on a small, medium or even huge scale!
+Your support is very important to us and there are so many ways you can get involved on a small, medium or even huge scale!

 From sponsored silences to bake sales, sitting in baths of custard or creating a physical obstacle course, the ways you can support LOROS is endless.
 The only limitation is your imagination!

-Groups such as Scouts and Girl Guides have regularly supported LOROS for years and we are always grateful when new groups wish to support.
+Groups such as Scouts and Girl Guides have regularly supported LOROS for years and we are always grateful when new groups wish to join them.

 Linking your fundraising activities to one of your challenge badges is a great way to support LOROS.
 Have you got a baking badge that the cakes made could be sold on?
 What about an environmental badge and running a sponsored litter pick?

 We are working closely with some local Guide groups to trial ways the girls can earn badges and raise funds for LOROS so watch this space for new Guide specific resources, or get in touch to find out how you can get involved in the trial.